- Study Mode: Part Time

 - anatomy and physiology related to surgery and anaesthesia

 - role of the recovery practitioner in the perioperative team.

 When will this course run?

-This course runs on Thursdays from 10am - 5pm.
+This course will run on Thursdays from 10am - 5pm on the following dates:

 What are the course entry requirements?

 Registered health care professional with minimum 6 months experience.

 Support of the clinical manager and a suitably qualified mentor/assessor.

 Opportunity to work outside usual clinical area, if necessary, to gain specific clinical competence.

 What are the tuition fees